Open access in practice

 A variant of gold open access is the hybrid model that many commercial subscription-based publishers now offer.
 This means that you pay for the right to make your publication immediately available to interested readers and retain your author’s rights.
 This model is costly, almost twice as expensive on average as direct publishing in an OA journal, and is criticised because the publisher takes in revenues for both the publishing fee and subscription fees.
 Other articles in that issue of the journal for which the author does not pay an OA option wind up behind the paywall.
 The hybrid model may be an option when the research funding body requires open access within a certain period and you want to continue to be published in a traditional journal.
-Please look closely at UU’s discounts, both for direct and hybrid variations of open access publishing.
+Please look closely at open access agreements for Uppsala University, both for direct and hybrid variations of open access publishing.

 One route to open access is green OA.
 The author is published with a traditional publisher but also makes a copy freely accessible in an open digital archive.
 Open archives may contain publications from an organisation or a higher education institution or they may assemble publications in a particular subject field.
 Uppsala University has DiVA, which is also the University’s database for digital publishing and for registering publications.
 It offers a certain degree of archiving.
 You can self-archive here, and your research results will be disseminated in even more channels and indexed.
 The majority of publishers allow self-archiving, but this is linked to the requirement on a specific version of your work and a time embargo of 6 months or more.

 Publishers usually have different rules depending on which version of the article you wish to make freely available.
 The following versions are commonly mentioned: